nest/nest-simulator/doc/guides/connection_management.rst

 ``Connect()`` function.
 Although each connection is internally represented individually, you can use a single call to ``Connect()`` to create many connections at the same time.
-In the simplest case, the function takes two NodeCollections containing the source and target nodes that will be connected in an all-to-all fashion.
-These two first arguments are mandatory.
+In the simplest case, the function just takes two NodeCollections containing the source and target nodes that will be connected in an all-to-all fashion.

 Each call to the function will establish the connectivity between pre- and post-synaptic populations according to a certain pattern or